llpeterson/e2e/rpc.md

     client’s requests.

-4. Bidirectional Streaming RPC: The call is initiated by the client, but after that, the client and server can read and write requets and responses in any order; the streams are completely independent.
+4. Bidirectional Streaming RPC: The call is initiated by the client, but after that, the client and server can read and write requests and responses in any order; the streams are completely independent.